ericfortis/mockaton/README.md

 About the default mock file, the first file in **alphabetical order** wins.

+### Proxying Routes
+`Config.proxyFallback` lets you specify a target server for serving routes you don’t have mocks for.

 ## Getting Started
 The best way to learn _Mockaton_ is by checking out this repo and